-lcon Name Description Lock Device Select to lock the buttons and the touchscreen to prevent inadvertent presses and swipes. Ģ Messenger Select to open the Messenger app (Using the Messenger Feature, page 95).
-F Music Select to control music playback on your watch or phone. ب Notifications Select to view calls, texts, social network updates, and more, based on your phone notification settings (Enabling Phone Notifications , page 88).
-K Phone Select to enable or disable Bluetooth technology and your connection to your paired phone. Ċ Power Off Select to turn off the watch. \bigotimes Pulse Oximeter Select to open the pulse oximeter app (Pulse Oximeter , page 99).
-Q Save Location Select to save your current location to navigate back to it later (Using the Saved App , page 12). \$ Settings Select to open the settings menu.
-(Zz Sleep Mode Select to enable or disable Sleep Mode (Customizing the Sleep Focus Mode , page 96). Ō Stopwatch Select to start the stopwatch (Using the Stopwatch, page 76). ; Strobe Select to turn on the LED flashlight strobe.
-You can create a custom strobe mode (Editing the Custom Flashlight Strobe , page 55).
-Sunrise & Sunset Select to view sunrise, sunset, and twilight times. Ð Sync Select to sync your watch with your paired phone.
-Time Sync Select to sync your watch with the time on your phone or using satellites. Ō Timer Select to set a countdown timer (Using the Countdown Timer, page 75).
-S Touch Select to enable or disable touchscreen controls.
-Wallet Select to open your Garmin Pay wallet and pay for purchases with your watch (Garmin Pay , page 12).
-Weather Select to view the current weather forecast and current conditions. (((; Wi-Fi Select to enable or disable Wi-Fi [®] communications.
+Icon Name Description Lock Device Select to lock the buttons and the touchscreen to prevent inadvertent presses and swipes. Ç Messenger Select to open the Messenger app (Using the Messenger Feature, page 94). Ħ Music Select to control music playback on your watch or phone. • Notifications Select to view calls, texts, social network updates, and more, based on your phone notification settings (Enabling Phone Notifications , page 87).
+Phone Select to enable or disable Bluetooth technology and your connection to your paired phone. (h) Power Off Select to turn off the watch. ⊗ Pulse Oximeter Select to open the pulse oximeter app (Pulse Oximeter, page 98).
+Red Shift Select to turn the screen to shades of red to use the watch in low light conditions.
+Q Save Location Select to save your current location to navigate back to it later (Using the Saved App , page 12).
+Settings Select to open the settings menu.
+Zz Sleep Mode Select to enable or disable Sleep Mode (Customizing the Sleep Focus Mode, page 95).
+(1) Stopwatch Select to start the stopwatch (Using the Stopwatch , page 75).
+Sunrise & Sunset Select to view sunrise, sunset, and twilight times. £ Sync Select to sync your watch with your paired phone.
+Time Sync Select to sync your watch with the time on your phone or using satellites. Ō Timer Select to set a countdown timer (Using the Countdown Timer , page 74).
+3 Touch Select to enable or disable touchscreen controls.
+Wallet Select to open your Garmin Pay wallet and pay for purchases with your watch (Garmin Pay, page 12).
+Weather Select to view the current weather forecast and current conditions.
+Wi-Fi Select to enable or disable Wi-Fi® communications.